gnss-sdr/geniuss-place/_sp-blocks/11-pvt.md

-**Important:** In order to get well-formatted GeoJSON, KML and RINEX files, always terminate ```gnss-sdr``` execution by pressing key '`q`' and then key '`ENTER`'.
+**IMPORTANT**: In order to get well-formatted GeoJSON, KML and RINEX files, always terminate ```gnss-sdr``` execution by pressing key '`q`' and then key '`ENTER`'.
 Those files will be automatically deleted if no position fix have been obtained during the execution of the software receiver.
 {: .notice--warning}

 Read more about standard output formats at our [**Interoperability**]({{ "/design-forces/interoperability/#output-formats" | absolute_url }}) page.